Wuthering Heights: Film and television

 Nigel Kneale's script was produced for BBC Television twice, first in 1953, starring Richard Todd as Heathcliff and Yvonne Mitchell as Cathy.
 Broadcast live, no recordings of the production are known to exist.
 The second adaptation using Kneale's script was in 1962, starring Claire Bloom as Catherine and Keith Michell as Heathcliff.
-This production does exist with the BFI, but has been withheld from public viewing.
+This production exists in the BFI, but has been withheld from public viewing.
 Kneale's script was also adapted for Australian television in 1959 during a time when original drama productions in the country were rare.
 Broadcast live from Sydney, the performance was telerecorded, although it is unknown if this kinescope still exists.

 In 1958, an adaptation aired on CBS television as part of the series DuPont Show of the Month starring Rosemary Harris as Cathy and Richard Burton as Heathcliff.
 The BBC produced a four-part television dramatisation in 1967 starring Ian McShane and Angela Scoular.

 Les Hauts de Hurlevent is a French mini-series in six 26-minute episodes, in black and white, created and directed by Jean-Paul Carrère based on the novel, and broadcast between 1964 and 1968 on the first ORTF channel.

-The 1970 film with Timothy Dalton as Heathcliff is the first colour version of the novel.
-It has gained acceptance over the years although it was initially poorly received.
-The character of Hindley is portrayed much more sympathetically, and his story-arc is altered.
+The 1970 film, with Timothy Dalton as Heathcliff, is the first colour version of the novel.
+It has gained acceptance over the years, although it was initially poorly received.
+Hindley's character is portrayed much more sympathetically, and his story arc is altered.
 It also subtly suggests that Heathcliff may be Cathy's illegitimate half-brother.

 In 1978, the BBC produced a five-part TV serialisation of the book starring Ken Hutchinson, Kay Adshead and John Duttine, with music by Carl Davis; it is considered one of the most faithful adaptations of Emily Brontë's story.

-There is also a 1985 French film adaptation, Hurlevent by Jacques Rivette, and a 1988 Japanese film adaptation by Yoshishige Yoshida.

-The 1992 film Emily Brontë's Wuthering Heights starring Ralph Fiennes and Juliette Binoche is notable for including the oft-omitted second generation story of the children of Cathy, Hindley and Heathcliff.
+The 1992 film Emily Brontë's Wuthering Heights starring Ralph Fiennes and Juliette Binoche is notable for including the oft-omitted second generation story of the children of Cathy, Hindley, and Heathcliff.

-More recent film or TV adaptations include ITV's 2009 two-part drama series starring Tom Hardy, Charlotte Riley, Sarah Lancashire, and Andrew Lincoln, and the 2011 film starring Kaya Scodelario and James Howson and directed by Andrea Arnold.
+More recent film or TV adaptations include ITV's 2009 two-part drama series starring Tom Hardy, Charlotte Riley, Sarah Lancashire, and Andrew Lincoln, and the 2011 British film starring Kaya Scodelario as Catherine Earnshaw and James Howson as Heathcliff, directed by Andrea Arnold.